peterqliu/browser-fs/README.md

 ## API

 ### Server side

 `browserFS({root, port, endpoints})`

-Starts a local Express server, with optional parameter object.
+Starts a local Express server, with optional parameters object.

 root: path specifying the directory to use as the root, for the server.
 Default is directory of the current file.